MASK-Chicago/Mask-Development/wp-content/plugins/fusion-extension-video/readme.txt

 We have designed the Fusion core plugin to be fast, light, and easily expandable.
 We have also built a number of extension plugins so that you choose which functionality you would like to add based on the needs of your website.

 == Changelog ==

+= 1.2.0 =
+* Add Mute option for self-hosted videos.
+* Update Vimeo and YouTube embeds to support SSL.

 = 1.1.3 =
 * Fix bug to ensure script enqueuing on all video types.